nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * {{ icon_individual }} **Select a code change to implement**, as follows:{text="S1." t-class="fw-bold"}
   * Consider the feature that you have been assigned to implement for the upcoming MVP version of the product (which will be released by the iteration `{{ version_mvp }}`, not by the current iteration `{{ version_first }}`).
   * Pick a small code change that you'll need to do to implement that feature.
-This is a small code change contributing towards the feature, not the entire feature itself. %%Examples: add parser support for a new command word, add a field to the person class%%.
+This is a small code change contributing towards the feature, not the entire feature itself. %%Examples: add parser support for a new command word, add a field to the person class%%.<br>
+   This code change should not 'break' the code base though (e.g., it should not refer to a class that you plan to add in a future PR but doesn't exist yet).
+Ideally, it should not cause any existing tests to break either.
+That is, the change should take the codebase forward in a meaningful way.
 * {{ icon_individual }} **Implement that code change while following the workflow** that you practiced in the previous week.
 A summary of the steps:{text="S2."}
     * Create an issue for it.
 Assign it to yourself.
 Assign it to milestone `{{ version_first }}`.
     * Create a PR from a separate branch in your fork.
 Assign it to `{{ version_first }}`.